-See Appendix A for Highway Energy Use.
+See Appendix A, Section 2.1 Highway Energy Use.

 ^c Due to changes in the FHWA fuel use methodology, motorcycle, bus, and heavy truck data are not comparable with data before the year 2007.
-Car and light truck data changed after 2008; see Appendix A for car/light truck shares.
+Car and light truck data changed after 2008; see Appendix A, Section 7, Car/Light Truck Shares.

 ^a Each gallon of petroleum product was assumed to equal one gallon of crude oil.
 The oil used to produce electricity is also estimated.
-See Appendix A, p.
-23 for details.
+See Appendix A, Section 2.4 for details.